App Comparisons

 Quick Answer

 When comparing Proton Mail vs Gmail, the core trade-off is privacy versus convenience.
-Proton Mail, built in Switzerland under some of the world’s strongest data protection laws, applies end-to-end encryption by default — meaning even Proton’s own servers cannot read your messages.
+Proton Mail, built in Switzerland under some of the world’s strongest data protection laws, applies end-to-end encryption by default, meaning even Proton’s own servers cannot read your messages.
 Gmail, operated by Google, processed over 1.8 billion active user accounts as of recent estimates, built on a business model that ties email data to advertising intelligence.

 How Does Encryption Differ Between Proton Mail and Gmail?

-Proton Mail uses end-to-end encryption (E2EE) by default for all messages sent between Proton users, making it structurally impossible for anyone — including Proton itself — to read your email.
+Proton Mail uses end-to-end encryption (E2EE) by default for all messages sent between Proton users, making it structurally impossible for anyone, including Proton itself, to read your email.
 Gmail uses TLS (Transport Layer Security) in transit but stores messages in a readable format on Google’s servers.

 What About Emails Sent to Non-Proton Users?

 Key Takeaway: Proton Mail applies zero-access encryption so that even its own staff cannot read your messages, while Gmail stores email in a readable format.
-According to Proton’s own security documentation, this architectural difference makes the two services fundamentally incomparable on privacy.
+According to Proton’s own security documentation, this architectural difference makes the two services incomparable on privacy.

 What Data Does Google Collect From Gmail Users?

 According to Google’s Privacy Policy, the company collects data on what you read, when you read it, who you communicate with, and what attachments you send.
 This metadata alone builds a detailed behavioral profile.
-In contrast, Proton AG, operating under Swiss Federal Data Protection law and GDPR, is legally prohibited from sharing user data with foreign intelligence agencies without a Swiss court order.
+By contrast, Proton AG, operating under Swiss Federal Data Protection law and GDPR, is legally prohibited from sharing user data with foreign intelligence agencies without a Swiss court order.

 Jurisdiction Matters More Than You Think